duskjs/dusk/README.md

 <br>
 <p align="center"><img src="https://i.imgur.com/KgPPqWg.png" width="10%" height="10%"> </p>
-<h4 align="center">Wombat</h4>
+<h4 align="center">Draw</h4>

 ## Introduction

-Wombat is build to be a progressive framework for people to use and build interfaces & web applications.
-Wombat is build and designed from the ground up which is the most important part of this framework.
+Draw is build to be a progressive framework for people to use and build interfaces & web applications.
+Draw is build and designed from the ground up which is the most important part of this framework.
 It needs to be easily scalable between a library and a framework (This can differ between use case).
 The origin is intended to give other developers a easier time when developing.

 ## Installation